 What are your top design tips for winter?

-Play with textures and textiles and layer them to create a warm and inviting haven in your home the winter.
+Play with textures and textiles and layer them to create a warm and inviting haven in your home during the winter.
 A natural jute or sisal rug, chunky cable knit throws and plaid cushion covers are perfect for creating a cosy ambience.
 Add natural wooden furniture or accessories to create a warm and welcoming atmosphere.
 Colours such as grey, tan, charcoal offset with blush pink, navy and mustard are perfect to beat the winter blues!

 What design/decoration ideas should people avoid this winter?

 Avoid the instinct to match everything!
 Avoid decorating everything in one colour, or shades of the same colour or pattern.

 Do you have any renovation projects coming up?
 If so, what?